ecell-woxsen/ecell_report/README.md

 - The app uses the App Router only.
 There is no `pages/` directory.
 - The report viewer creates Excel files in the browser with `xlsx-js-style` and PDFs with `jspdf` plus `jspdf-autotable`.
 - The report editor compresses oversized image attachments to WebP or attempts gzip compression before upload; files must still be 3 MB or smaller once stored.
+- The report editor offers one-click carry-forward of pending/delayed tasks and goals from the prior week's submitted report.
+- The Office Logbook uses QR codes (generated with `qrcode.react`) posted at the physical office entrance; members sign in with Clerk, visitors provide name and optional course.
 - There is no automated test suite in the repo yet.

 ## Deployment Checklist